-Table 10
+Table 9

-If you are invested in this series: We may redeem your investment or switch it into this series 1 : Series LB We may, at our option, redeem your units, close the account and return the proceeds of redemption to you 1 Series LX Series LB 1 Series LF We may, at our option, redeem your units, close the account and return the proceeds of redemption to you 1 Series LF5 We may, at our option, redeem your units, close the account and return the proceeds of redemption to you 1

-If you are invested in this series: We may redeem your investment or switch it into this series 1 : Series LM Series LX, if available in your Fund and if the remaining market value of your investment is \$5,000 or more; otherwise, the switch will be made to Series LB 1 Series LP Series LB units of Mackenzie Canadian Money Market Fund 1 Series LW Series LB, if available in your Fund.
+If you are invested in this series: We may redeem your investment or switch it into this series 1 : Series LB We may, at our option, redeem your units, close the account and return the proceeds of redemption to you 1 Series LX Series LB 1 Series LF We may, at our option, redeem your units, close the account and return the proceeds of redemption to you 1 Series LF5 We may, at our option, redeem your units, close the account and return the proceeds of redemption to you 1 Series LM Series LX, if available in your Fund and if the remaining market value of your investment is \$5,000 or more; otherwise, the switch will be made to Series LB 1 Series LP Series LB units of Mackenzie Canadian Money Market Fund 1 Series LW Series LB, if available in your Fund.
 If Series LB is not available in your Fund we may, at our option, redeem your units, close the account and return the proceeds of redemption to you 1 Series LW5 Series LX, if available in your Fund If Series LX is not available in your Fund, we may at our option redeem your units, close the account and return the proceeds of redemption to you 1

-1 The switch or redemption will only be processed after we have provided you with 30 days' prior notice.
+1The switch or redemption will only be processed after we have provided you with 30 days' prior notice.